OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Experiment

-\textbf{DIPP-NAE} and \textbf{DIPP-DPE} share the same architecture, consisting of a single-layer LSTM encoder, followed by a two-layer LSTM and a single-layer fully connected (FC) decoder. \textbf{DIPP-NAE} outputs the trajectory, while \textbf{DIPP-DPE} outputs only the impact point.
-The \textbf{DPE} is constructed by replacing the LSTM encoder in \textbf{DIPP-NAE} with a single FC layer, while keeping the rest of the network identical.
+We examined multiple encoder choices for the OAE, including FC, LSTM, and Transformer, and adopted the LSTM encoder based on the ablation study in Appendix~\ref{sec:ablation_oae_encoder}. \textbf{OIPP-NAE} and \textbf{OIPP-DPE} share the same architecture, consisting of a single-layer LSTM encoder, followed by a two-layer LSTM module and a single fully connected (FC) decoder. \textbf{OIPP-NAE} outputs the future trajectory, while \textbf{OIPP-DPE} outputs only the impact point.
+The \textbf{DPE} is constructed by replacing the LSTM encoder in \textbf{OIPP-NAE} with a single FC layer, while keeping the rest of the network identical.
 All hidden layers contain 128 units.
 The architecture of \textbf{NAE} is implemented following~\cite{NAE-iros2021}.

 Training is conducted on a dataset consisting of 15 out of 20 flying objects, while the remaining 5 objects are used to evaluate the generalization to unseen objects.
-For each of the 15 training objects, the dataset is divided into 80 \% for training, 10 \% for validation, and 10 \% for testing.
+For each of the 15 training objects, the dataset is divided into 80\% for training, 10\% for validation, and 10\% for testing.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

 To quantitatively evaluate the proposed model and baselines, we employ the following two metrics:

 \textbf{Impact Point Error (IE):} IE is defined as the Euclidean distance between the predicted and ground-truth impact points.